1.1 These procedures take effect on June 1, 2013.

 6.6.1 obtaining an International Standard Book Number (ISBN), if applicable, for publications from the Publishing and Depository Services Directorate at Public Services and Procurement Canada;

 6.6.2 obtaining an International Standard Serial Number (ISSN) for journals and other serial publications from Library and Archives Canada;

 6.6.3 obtaining a Government of Canada catalogue number, if applicable, from the Publishing and Depository Services Directorate at Public Services and Procurement Canada;

 6.6.4 ensuring that their department provides information on its metadata schema and any available structured metadata to the Legal Deposit Unit at Library and Archives Canada;

 6.7 Information to include in publications

-6.7.1 applying the criteria outlined on the Public Works and Government Services Canada website (Government of Canada Publications at publications.gc.ca) when producing publications;
+6.7.1 applying the criteria outlined on the Public Services and Procurement Canada website (Government of Canada Publications at publications.gc.ca) when producing publications;

 6.8 Crown copyright and contracting

 6.8.1 managing the administration and licensing of Crown copyright;